duckietown-ethz/proj-lfivop-ml/googlecoral-duckiebot/README.md

 ![Screenshot](https://github.com/duckietown-ethz/proj-lfivop-ml/wiki/images/failure.gif)

 Object detection inference uses up some CPU capacity of your Duckiebot, hence makes it slower in estimating lane.
-Decrease gain parameter to make it more stable (https://docs.duckietown.org/daffy/opmanual_duckiebot/out/wheel_calibration.html).
+[Decrease gain parameter](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/wheel_calibration.html) to make it more stable.
 Our test indicates lane following with gain parameter of 0.6 is stable in a well-lit robotarium.

 :red_circle: **I run emergency stop demo.
 When I stop the container by pressing ctrl+c, my Duckiebot still moves.**